Eric Libby and I describe a new hypothesis

 Read more (and order your free kit!) at www.snowflakeyeastlab.com.

 Lab meetings are now under way!
-We meet Wednesdays at 2 pm, 2243 ES&T. We
+We meet Tuesdays at 2 pm, 2243 ES&T. We welcome

-welcome all comers, especially if you’re a scientist interested in collaboration or a student
+all comers, especially if you’re a scientist interested in collaboration or a student interested

 Evolution of multicellularity, bet hedging and